forkmsrini/forkmsrini.github.io-master/index.md

 <h3>Research Interest</h3>

-I'm inquisitive about the working of our brain and would like to build applications using artificial inetelligence that mimic the nous.
-I'm particularly interested **Machine Learning** with appplication in Computer Vision and Game theory (yet to explore).
+I'm inquisitive about the working of our brain and would like to build applications using artificial intelligence that mimic the nous.
+I'm particularly interested **Machine Learning** with application in Computer Vision and Game theory (yet to explore).
 Theoretical aspects of Statistics like probability modelling intrigue me.

 A wordle of my interests.
 <img style="float:right" src="/public/images/riWordle.jpg">

 <h3>Other Interest</h3>

 I'm an ardent classical music (the Indian flavour) listener.
-[Maharajapuram Santhanam](http://en.wikipedia.org/wiki/Maharajapuram_Santhanam) is my favorite artist.
+[Maharajapuram Santhanam](http://en.wikipedia.org/wiki/Maharajapuram_Santhanam) is my favourite artist.
+I'm in the process of learning the parts of [Yajurveda](http://en.wikipedia.org/wiki/Yajurveda) (यजुर्वेदः), and [Naalayira Divya Prabhandham](http://en.wikipedia.org/wiki/Naalayira_Divya_Prabhandham) (நாலாயிரத் திவ்வியப் பிரபந்தம்).

+I volunteer at the local [IEEE](http://bcp.ieeebangalore.org/) section.

 <hr/>